BestTimesToVisit.com Logo

 shopping

-Browse the stalls at the National Cultural Centre, a hub for Ashanti arts and crafts, where you can find exquisite wood carvings, intricate beadwork, and beautiful batik fabrics.
-Engage with the local artisans, learn about their techniques, and perhaps commission a personalized piece that captures the essence of your visit.
+Delve into the heart of Ashanti artistry at the National Cultural Centre, where you can find exquisite wood carvings, pottery, and beadwork.
+Engage with local craftspeople, learn about their techniques, and find authentic pieces that tell a story.

 activity